ftessier/needs-report/needs-report/metrology-needs/medical-applications/medical-applications.md

-CIRMS has been very effective in the Medical Applications area by drawing together professionals from the academic and medical communities, from the US FDA’s Center for Devices and Radiological Health (CDRH), and by involvement of the National Institutes of Health, in particular the National Cancer Institute, and of inter-agency groups such as the Biomedical Advanced Research and Development Authority (BARDA).
-One of CIRMS early success stories (MPD A.1.0 - [National Air-Kerma Standards for Mammography](National_Air-Kerma_Standards_for_Mammography "wikilink")) was the organization’s ability to pull together of various agencies to co-fund a needed radiation target facility at NIST so that air-kerma measurements for mammography equipment could be calibrated.
+CIRMS has been very effective in the Medical Applications area by drawing together professionals from the academic and medical communities, from the US FDA's Center for Devices and Radiological Health (CDRH), and by involvement of the National Institutes of Health, in particular the National Cancer Institute, and of inter-agency groups such as the Biomedical Advanced Research and Development Authority (BARDA).
+One of CIRMS early success stories (MPD A.1.0 - [National Air-Kerma Standards for Mammography](National_Air-Kerma_Standards_for_Mammography "wikilink")) was the organization's ability to pull together of various agencies to co-fund a needed radiation target facility at NIST so that air-kerma measurements for mammography equipment could be calibrated.